birdneststream/birdchat/readme.md

 This fork has the following changes:

 - It contains [99 Color Support](https://github.com/hexchat/hexchat/pull/2456) thanks to `chzchzchz` which the original hexchat author did not want to merge in for some reason.
+Now we can enjoy proper IRC ASCII art in full.
 - Migrated from `gtk2` to `gtk3` while it works mostly there are still a few things to unvibe code and manually fix up.
 Man, Claude was puttin' in that work, movin' GTK2 to GTK3, for four hours straight.
 - A `birdbuild` directory which contains some bash scripts that build:
   - Linux build
   - Windows build, with all plugins compiling.
-  - FreeBSD build, not really working.
-Need to add the deps and stuff.
-  - DragonFlyBSD build which was working but I don't know at the moment.
+  - There are FreeBSD and DragonFlyBSD builds but they are just not working at all because of trying to cross compile them.
+Sorta don't want to try to fix these again as it was rather painful.
+Maybe I'll remove them.

+This `birdchat` still has a lot of problems mostly because it was vibe coded and I gotta learn C to fix them up.
+Use at your own risk.

+Thanks to `hgc55` for fixing a lot of the terrible gtk3 migration code and giving me some hints to make it easier to work out wtf is wrong with this thing.

 Here is the original `readme.md` contents.